British Antarctic Expedition 1910-1913

 actual 93 weeks

-Unable to reach and survey King Edward VII's land due to sea-ice, Cape Adare was chosen instead, winter was spent in a hut, a full scientific programme with inland travel was planned.
+Unable to reach and survey King Edward VII's land (east of the main base) due to sea-ice, Cape Adare was chosen instead (north of the main base), winter was spent in a hut, a full scientific programme with inland travel was planned.

-Unable to travel from Cape Adare as hoped, the party were moved 250 miles which led to a 2nd winter in an ice cave with little food or equipment when the ship couldn't reach them, 200 mile self rescue walk.
+Unable to travel out from Cape Adare as hoped, the party were moved 250 miles which led to an unplanned 2nd winter in an ice cave with little food or equipment when the ship couldn't reach them.
+Self rescued after a 200 mile walk.

-In the summer of 1911-12, the exploratory plans of the Northern Party were frustrated by sea-ice conditions and by the fact they couldn't find a route to the interior as hoped.
+The exploratory plans of the Northern Party had been frustrated by sea-ice conditions and because they were unable to find a route to the interior as hoped.
 So when the Terra Nova returned on the 4th of Jan 1912, it took them to a location 250 miles (400 km) south of Cape Adare and 200 miles (320km) from Cape Evans, they were due to be picked up 6 weeks later on the 18th of Feb.
-Heavy pack ice meant the ship was unable to collect them as intended and they were forced to spend a second winter, though now without winter clothing, food or shelter as their tent was shredded by katabatic winds.
+Heavy pack ice meant the ship was unable to collect them as intended and they were forced to spend a second winter, though now without winter clothing, with little food and inadequate shelter as their tent was shredded by katabatic winds.

 The men dug a snow cave and wintered in a covered area about 9 x 12 feet, they supplemented their meagre rations with penguins, fish and seals when possible.
-A hard and miserable winter was passed, they dealt with hunger, frostbite, dysentery and the low temperatures and high winds of a winter spent in the deep south.
+It was a a hard and miserable winter, they dealt with hunger, frostbite, dysentery and the low temperatures, high winds and darkness of a winter spent in the deep south.
 By Sept 30th with no relief in sight, they set off to walk the 200 miles to the expedition base in a very weakened state.
-Fortunately they found a depot of food and supplies that had been left by Taylor in the previous year which revitalized them.
+Fortunately they found a depot of food and supplies that had been left by Taylor and the Western Party the previous year which revitalized them.
 Further food depots followed along with the news that the Terra Nova was well and not lost as they feared it might be after the failure to pick them up.
 By the time they arrived at Hut Point tired and worn out, they gave the appearance of being fairly well fed which belied their actual experience.
-The Terra Nova picked up caches of geological specimens they had left, so all their scientific records were safe too.
+The Terra Nova later picked up caches of geological specimens they had left, so all their scientific records were safe too.

 "They ate blubber, cooked with blubber, had blubber lamps.

-choked their throats and inflamed their eyes.
-Blubbery clothes
+and roof, choked their throats and inflamed their eyes.

-knives and rubbings with penguin skins, and always there were
+with penguin skins, and always there were underfoot the

-underfoot the great granite boulders which made walking difficult
+great granite boulders which made walking difficult even

 Depot Laying for the South Pole Party